Elizabeth Crotty – The Saviour of the Irish Concertina

 In our most recent concertina blog we mentioned the name of Elizabeth Crotty, a torchbearer for Irish concertina-playing during its darkest hour.
 But who was Elizabeth Crotty, or Mrs Crotty as she became more commonly known, and how was it she came to prominence in the male-dominated world of traditional Irish music?

-It was probably this freedom coupled with her marriage at 29 years old to a returned emigrant from the US, Miko Crotty (pronounced ‘Crutty’ locally) that informed her somewhat more liberated views on life in general but more particularly a woman’s place in traditional Irish music, no doubt also enhanced by her husband’s ‘new world’ views.
+It was probably this freedom coupled with her late marriage (for the time) that informed her somewhat more liberated views on life.
+At 29 years of age, she married returned emigrant from the US, Miko Crotty (pronounced ‘Crutty’ locally).
+Her husband’s new world views. no doubt enhanced her own particularly progressive views on a woman’s place in traditional Irish music.

 The Square in Kilrush circa 1903

-They opened a pub together in Kilrush and it was this establishment that was to become a beacon for traditional Irish music in Co.
-Clare and for Mrs Crotty’s own personal favourite, the Anglo-concertina.
 In fact, until the Dance Hall Act in 1935, the concertina and the fiddle were Co.
 Clare’s Irish instruments of choice.
-The status of the Anglo-concertina changed as we now know but Mrs Crotty kept up her concertina playing and probably used her position as proprietress of Crotty’s of the Square to take part or even lead plenty of music sessions.
+The status of the Anglo concertina changed as we now know, but Mrs Crotty kept up her concertina playing and probably used her position as proprietress of Crotty’s of the Square to take part or even lead plenty of music sessions.

 Have a quick listen to Mrs Crotty play here:

-Her music may be carefully archived in RTÉ but her spirit lives on in concertina players not just in Ireland but across the globe and there’s many a female Irish trad musician who would take a quiet moment to thank her if they could.
+Her music may be carefully archived in RTÉ but her spirit lives on in concertina players across the globe.
+There’s many a female Irish trad musician who would take a quiet moment to thank her if they could.